danjquinn42/YasColor/docs/schema.md

-id          | integer   | not null, primary key user_id     | integer   | not null, foreign key (references users), indexed title       | string    | not null colors      | array[5]  | not null, each element is a foreign key to the colors table created_at  | date      | not null updated_at  | date      | not null
+id          | integer   | not null, primary key user_id     | integer   | not null, foreign key (references users), indexed title       | string    | not null colors      | array[5]  | not null, each element is a foreign key in the colors table created_at  | date      | not null updated_at  | date      | not null